About the Salford Methodist Circuit

 The Salford Methodist Circuit is made up of 6

 churches, serving communities from rural Glazebrook to Swinton to the inner-city developments of Langworthy and Ordsall.
 See more about our churches here

 There is one Methodist Minister stationed in the Circuit, who works closely with two associated Anglican Clergy through the ecumenical partnership at Emmanuel.
-We also employ three lay workers - a Pastoral Assistant, A Church and Community Development Worker (based at Boundary Road) and a Communications Officer.
+We also employ a lay Pastoral Assistant.

 A Brief History

 The first Salford Circuit was formed in 2001 when the Salford group of Churches left the then Manchester and Salford Mission Circuit and joined with the Swinton Circuit.